 King William is a tiny town located in the state of Virginia.
 With a population of 276 people and just one neighborhood, King William is the 375th largest community in Virginia.
 King William has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in King William, you'll notice that it is more blue-collar than most other communities in America.
-50.00% of King William’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, King William is generally considered to be a blue-collar town.
+50.00% of the King William workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, King William is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in King William who work in healthcare suport services (20.45%), computer science and math (13.64%), and teaching (6.82%).

 Also of interest is that King William has more people living here who work in computers and math than 95% of the places in the US.